Timeline Widget for Websites. 12 Templates, No-code - Poper

 Use cases

-Where Timeline Widget: Embed Vertical & Horizontal Story Timelines on Any Website actually moves the needle
+Where Timeline Widget: Embed a Story Timeline on Any Website actually moves the needle

-Four buyer types who get the most lift from embedding Timeline Widget: Embed Vertical & Horizontal Story Timelines on Any Website on their site.
+Four buyer types who get the most lift from embedding Timeline Widget: Embed a Story Timeline on Any Website on their site.

 Replace dense paragraphs of company history with a scannable visual timeline.
 About-Us pages with timelines see longer dwell time and better story retention.